About the Masiello Lab

 Rice University is a private research university located in the heart of Houston, Texas.
 Faculty, students and scientists in the Department of Earth, Environmental and Planetary Sciences conduct both academic and applied research at the forefront of the rapidly evolving fields of the Earth sciences.

-Dr. Masiello has been a professor in the Earth, Environmental and Planetary Sciences since 2004 and is jointly appointed in the departments of Chemistry and Biosciences.
-She is part of a team of scientists working to harness the tools of synthetic biology to address theoretical problems in carbon and nitrogen cycling.
-Applied aspects of the Masiello group work include contributions to our understanding of the mechanisms controlling charcoal’s ability to sequester carbon and alter agronomic processes.
+Dr. Masiello is a professor in the Earth, Environmental and Planetary Sciences since 2004 and is jointly appointed in the departments of Chemistry and Biosciences.
+Since 2023 she is also the director of the Rice Sustainability Institute.
+Applied aspects of the Masiello group work include new approaches to nature-based CO2 removal, including biochar, soil carbon amendment, marine CDR.
+Theoretical aspects of the Masiello team’s work include new approaches to measuring and valuing carbon permanence in the Earth system as well as synthetic biology tools in climate management.
 She is committed to creative teaching and outreach designed to make science accessible to everyone.
 Dr. Masiello holds the W. Maurice Ewing Chair at Rice, is a Faculty Scholar at the Baker Institute for Public Policy, and is a Fellow of the Geological Society of America.